Baldywaldy09/ts-fmod-plugin-v2/README.md

 11.)
 Select the new truck and press "Add New Bank" and locate the `.bank` file you extracted earlier<br>
 12.)
 Open/Restart your game and the sound should be applied<br>

-### Some extra info
+> [!NOTE]
-- Any bank files on the truck: "global" will be applied to all trucks, this can be used for things like navigation sounds
+> Any bank files on the truck: "global" will be applied to all trucks, this can be used for things like navigation sounds<br>
-- Use the in-game volume slider to adjust the volume of this plugin
+> Use the in-game volume slider to adjust the volume of this plugin

 # Supported FMOD events and parameters
 Events: [Truck]